 Temperatures appropriate to summer and winter comfort zones; and,

-Noise levels that do not exceed seventy (70) decibels in daytime or (45) decibels at night.
+Noise levels that do not exceed seventy (70) decibels in daytime.
+Noise level readings shall be documented in the daytime and at night.

 924.06: Searches

 Written policy and procedures shall govern searches of the county correctional facility and inmates in order to detect and prevent the introduction of contraband, recover missing or stolen property, and to prevent escapes and other disturbances.
 The search policy, but not the procedure, shall be made available to the inmates and the public and shall be reviewed annually and updated as necessary.
 The search policy shall include, but not be limited to, written policy and procedures on the following: